The winter season of educational programs began on January 4th, but we accept new members all year round.

 mentor: Jasmina Zagrajski Vukelić

-facilitator: Mirna Horvat
+with: Mirna Horvat

 Creative dance and movement experience open doors to a world of playful creativity and imagination for children between three and six years of age.
 Through games and dancing, accompanied by story-telling and song the children develop their creative potential as they express their ideas and imaginatory worlds, in addition to making new friends.
-Activity facilitators (Jasmina Zagrajski Vukelić, Mirna Horvat) are experienced dance practitioners who are fully qualified to work with children of this age group.
+Activity with (Jasmina Zagrajski Vukelić, Mirna Horvat) are experienced dance practitioners who are fully qualified to work with children of this age group.

 tue & fri | 17:00 - 18:00

-facilitator: Maja Drobac
+with: Maja Drobac